Bubcheeseburger/-DS-4002-Project-2-M3/README.md

 - Build and train a **convolutional neural network (CNN)** on the training data to predict the 3 waste types.
 - Evaluate the model on the test set, reporting **accuracy, precision, recall, F1-score**, and a **confusion matrix**.
 - Save the trained model and result figures (plots and confusion matrix) into the `OUTPUT` folder.

+### 3 (Optional).
+Run Project3ItemClassModel.ipynb
+Open and run the notebook: [Project3ItemClassModel.ipynb](https://github.com/Bubcheeseburger/-DS-4002-Project-3-M3/blob/main/SCRIPTS/Project3ItemClassModel.ipynb)
+This notebook was the original data analysis, but due to low accuracy, the above was the chosen methodology.
+This will:
+- Split the images into **training, validation, and test** sets.
+- Build and train a **convolutional neural network (CNN)** on the training data to predict the 3 waste types.
+- Evaluate the model on the test set, reporting **accuracy, precision, recall, F1-score**, and a **confusion matrix**.
+- Save the trained model and result figures (plots and confusion matrix) into the `OUTPUT` folder.